 LIKE WHY DIDN’T THEY ASK LUTHER FOR HEP IN THE FIRST PLACE.
 WHY ARE YOU SUCH AN IDIOT, CHRISTIE?!
 WHY DO YOU HAVE NO POWER OF DEDUCTION AND RATIONAL THOUGHT?!

-SO yeah, they end up having to ask Uncle Philip for help and head back to Cutler’s Cove.
+So yeah, they end up having to ask Uncle Philip for help at the hospital and they all head back to Cutler’s Cove.

 While Christie’s relationship with Gavin isn’t exactly incest, it’s weird.
 I think they’re step-siblings?
 I can’t figure it out.
 Dawn married her not-bio-bother Jimmy .
 Jimmy is Christie’s step-dad and Jimmy’s dad Ormond is Christie’s step-grandfather, who is also Gavin’s dad.
 So Gavin’s her step-uncle?
 I’m so confused.